adobe/spacecat-shared/packages/spacecat-shared-rum-api-client/README.md

 ### high-organic-low-ctr (Experimentation Opportunity)

-Calculates the amount of non-inorganic (earned and owned) traffic and the click-through rate for each page.
+Calculates the amount of non-inorganic (earned and owned) traffic and the click-through rate for each page and vendor.
 Identifies pages with high non-inorganic traffic and low click-through rates, which can be targeted for future experimentation opportunities.
 An example payload is provided below:

 ```json
 [